pharo-project/pharo/src/System-Support.package/SystemVersion.class/README.md

-I am responsible for maintaining what (image) version of Pharo is running.
+I am responsible for maintaining what version of Pharo and the VM is running.
+I also track all of the update items that have been included in the image.
-Usually my format is:

-     Pharo-<major>.<minor>+<suffix>.build.<buildnumber>.sha.<commitHash>

-following semver.org (but wothout a patch number).
-The metadata with suffix, build number and commit hash are option.
+I'm invoked at auto start to get the latest plugins, etc.

 Some queries are
 	SystemVersion current major
 	SystemVersion current minor
 	SystemVersion current suffix
 	SystemVersion current	highestUpdate

-For compatibility we also have

-        SystemVersion current version